-As described in the Decision date section above, we use the earliest available date as the date of the first or initial decision.
+As described in Decision date above, we use the earliest available date as the date of the first or initial decision.
 For the application outcome, we use the outcome which corresponds to this first or initial decision.
 When multiple decisions have been made for a case on the same date, we apply the following logic: